teresalves/teresalves.github.io/content/blog/02-chats/index.md

 It is advertised as being end-to-end encrypted so yey ✅ For both texts and calls.

 Maybe you remember that at some point you could only use WhatsApp on your pc when you had it turned on on your phone?
 It used to have a particular system though, where it used your phone as a primary device and it is where the messages are always decrypted.
-If you had WhatsApp on your computer, the data is synched there so it always passed by your phone first.
-So this absurd system where you could not turn off your phone happened to protect your data and keep E2EE.
+If you had WhatsApp on your computer, the data was synched there so it always passed by your phone first.
+So this absurd system where you could not turn off your phone happened to protect your data and keep E2EE (and also because WhatsApp needs you to store your messages locally).
 Of course this can be implemented without this impractical system, which is how it works now.

 One thing I personally dislike about WhatsApp is its inability to store past conversations in the cloud.
 I need to decide when to back it up?
 And the prompt keeps popping up?
 Just do that for me, please.
 If no one can decrypt it, it should be fine to store it somewhere other than my phone.
 But storage is expensive so I get it.

-# Facebook Messenger (Meta)
+## Facebook Messenger (Meta)

 It also has E2EE encryption ✅